Lorenzo-Fiorucci/WeatherPal/README.md

   </details>

-<a name="techniques-used"></a>
+<a name="notes-for-developers"></a>
-## Techniques used and other notes 🌐
+## Notes for developers 🌐

-As recommended, here are some notes on techniques used in modeling:
+Here are some notes on modeling techniques and dynamics:
 1. **GENERICS**: we used generic types in several classes and interfaces.
 2. **WILDCARDS**: since we needed the freedom to use any class belonging to a certain 'family' (with a common superclass) as the generic type of a certain attribute, parameter      or entire class definition, we had to introduce also wildcards.
 3. **HOW WE CALCULATE AVG, VAR, STD.DEV**: Distribution interface contains the static methods to calculate average, variance and standard deviaton from a vector of any class        that: (1) extends Number or (2) implements Distribution.